lucasfontesgaspareto/vtex-fish/README.md

 ### Available commands

-- `vtexenv` - Sets the $VTEX_ENV variable to the argument, or stable if used without arguments.
+- `envtex` - Sets the $VTEX_ENV variable to the argument, or stable if used without arguments.